The Glasgow Chamber Orchestra is a charity registered in Scotland No SC022256

 A typical session will comprise three full orchestral concerts in November, March and June, together with the CLIC Sargent Charity concert in December, for which we have been the in-house orchestra for the past 15 years.
 In addition, the orchestra is regularly invited to accompany local choirs and support one-off events.
 In recent years, an informal chamber music concert has been introduced in the summer.

 Glasgow Caledonian University provided the GCO with free rehearsal accommodation for a number of years, but unfortunately this facility was lost during a recent redevelopment of the campus, and the orchestra has now had to move to alternative accommodation in Balshagray Victoria Park church, at Broomhill Cross.
 On occasions we may also rehearse at our concert venue in Sherbrooke St Gilbert’s church, on Nithsdale Road.
 See the Members page for a detailed rehearsal schedule and how to find the venues.

 Supporting the GCO

-The Orchestra is affiliated to Making Music Scotland, and is indebted to them for continuing support.
+The Orchestra is affiliated to Making Music Scotland, and is indebted to them for their continuing support.